pishsmiley/13NoteKeyboard/README.md

 //This is to find your min and max values for each expression pedal, to enter into the main program, the lines are marked up.
 // Tip is 5v/Ring is Analog pin/Sleeve is ground
 // You could use these with a stomp switch of your choice in a box or something like a EHX Cntl Knob pedal
+// Why is Expression 1 controlling Aftertouch?
+// My reasoning is that on the Microfreak and other modern synths you have the ability to set per patch what Aftertouch does.
+(That is in the synth not this controller)
+// The other Expressions can be changed in the code just by changing the CC number

 //When drilling for stomps, i lined mine up with keys as someone else has done the calculations for those.
 Dont bunch them up or theyll be useless.
 See pictures.